WojciechMula/pyahocorasick/README.rst

 #############

 ``dump() => (list of nodes, list of edges, list of fail links)``
-    Returns 3 lists describing the Automaton as a graph:
+    Returns a three-tuple of lists describing the Automaton as a graph of (nodes, edges, failure links):

     * nodes: each item is a pair (node id, end of word marker)
     * edges: each item is a triple (node id, label char, child node id)
-    * fail: each item is a pair (source node id, node if connected by fail node)
+    * failure links: each item is a pair (source node id, node if connected by fail node)

     For each of these the node id is a unique number and a label is a single byte.